jacob-long/personal-site/content/post/regression.markdown

 ---
-title: 'Understanding OLS regression via matrix operations: A walkthrough in R'
-author: Jacob
+author: admin
-date: '2018-01-12'
 categories:
 - R
+date: "2018-01-12"
+draft: true
+math: true
+slug: understanding-ols-regression-via-matrix-operations-a-walkthrough-in-r
 tags:
 - R
 - statistics
-slug: understanding-ols-regression-via-matrix-operations-a-walkthrough-in-r
-math: true
-draft: true
+title: 'Understanding OLS regression via matrix operations: A walkthrough in R'
 ---

 There is more than one way to express the underlying mathematics behind linear